patrickfav/website-favre/content/articles/2018-04-01-improving-proguard-name-obfuscation/index.md

 ![](article_12ef699b4705aca380952d16.png)

 When optimizing with ProGuard, it will start by processing Foo.class.
-ProGuard will check it’s dictionary, the first entry being the letter a.
+ProGuard will check its dictionary, the first entry being the letter a.
 There is no class with that name in this package, so this will result in Foo.class being renamed to a.class.
 Next the methods will be renamed: bar1() will turn into a() and bar2() into b() using the same strategy.
 A Java syntax representation of the resulting class would look like this:

 ![](article_b0b40dbefa9343b028f087d6.png)

 Obfuscated version of class Foo

 Now if you would add a new class Foobar.class it would be renamed to b.class and so on.
-If there are more then 26 classes in a package, the name gets longer: aa.class, ab.class, etc.
+If there are more than 26 classes in a package, the name gets longer: aa.class, ab.class, etc.

 ### Preventing Deterministic Name Obfuscation